Skip to main content

 1. Make Connections With Local Law Enforcement

 You should always reach out and connect with your local law enforcement and first responders, such as the police and fire departments, before ever holding a service.
-Oftentimes, you can even get a police officer to guard or be nearby during events and services.
+Oftentimes, you can even get a police officer to guard or be nearby during events or service put on by your church event management team.

 We were able to do this with LAPD in Los Angeles, so do your best to try this in your community in the event of an emergency.